2600hz/monster-ui/README.md

 The JavaScript framework to leverage the power of [Kazoo](https://2600hz.org/).

+Forked from https://github.com/2600hz/monster-ui.git and maintained by the community.

 ## Getting Started

 *These instructions will get you a copy of the project up and running on your local machine for development purposes.
 See the [Using Docker](#using-docker) section for notes on how to automate the following steps by running a script within a Docker container*